agustinortiz353/Cursor-and-keyboard-control-with-hand-gestures/README.md

-# Cursor-and-keyboard-control-with-hand-gestures
+# Cursor and Keyboard Control with Hand Gestures

 This project allows you to control your mouse cursor and keyboard input using hand gestures captured via a webcam.
-By leveraging MediaPipe for hand tracking and PyAutoGUI for mouse and keyboard automation, you can interact with your computer without touching any physical devices.
+By leveraging **MediaPipe** for hand tracking and **PyAutoGUI** for mouse and keyboard automation, you can interact with your computer without touching any physical devices.

-Features
+## Features

-Cursor Control: Move the mouse cursor by moving the palm of your hand.
+- **Cursor Control:** Move the mouse cursor by moving the palm of your hand.

-Left Click: Perform a left click by touching your thumb and index finger together.
+- **Left Click:** Perform a left click by touching your thumb and index finger together.

-Right Click: Perform a right click by touching your thumb and middle finger together.
+- **Right Click:** Perform a right click by touching your thumb and middle finger together.

-Drawing Mode: Activate a "drawing mode" using voice commands to hold down the left click while moving the hand, enabling freehand drawing on the screen.
+- **Drawing Mode:** Activate a "drawing mode" using voice commands to hold down the left click while moving the hand, enabling freehand drawing on the screen.

-Voice Dictation: Use voice commands to type text directly into any application.
+- **Voice Dictation:** Use voice commands to type text directly into any application.

-Visual Feedback: Real-time on-screen indicators show the current mode and dictation status.
+- **Visual Feedback:** Real-time on-screen indicators show the current mode and dictation status.

-Requirements
+## Requirements

-Python 3.8+
+- Python 3.8+

-OpenCV
+- OpenCV

-MediaPipe
+- MediaPipe

-PyAutoGUI
+- PyAutoGUI

-SpeechRecognition
+- SpeechRecognition

-NumPy
+- NumPy

+## How It Works

+1. The webcam captures your hand movements.
+2. MediaPipe detects hand landmarks and tracks finger positions.
+3. Gestures (thumb + index, thumb + middle) trigger mouse actions.
+4. Voice commands can activate drawing mode or type text in real-time.
+5. The cursor moves smoothly following your palm position.

+## Use Cases

+- Hands-free computer interaction
+- Digital drawing or annotation
+- Accessibility tool for users with limited mobility